-as N/C wines, who get 3
+as N/c wines, who get 3

-How many Lables go to publishes?
-This year, 44, or about 29%
+How many tables go to parthibles?
+This year, 44, or about 29% new-old dist.

-new-old dist.
 (ALSC members?)

-Querying MJA about reception costs, I learned that in the past, for pre-banquet reception, wine and cheese was for 1 hour, 175 people, \$7 per capita.
-Her conjecture is that for 2 hours, it would be circa \$10 For cash bar, it depends on a minimum sales (drinks per person) with a guaranteed amount as penalty if minimum in not met.
+Querying MJA about reception costs, I learned that in the past, for pre-banquet reception, wine and cheese was for I hour, 175 people, 37 per capita

+Her conjecture is that for 2 hours, it would be circa 310 For cash bar, it depends on a minimum sales (drinks per person) with a guaranteed amount as penalty if minimum into met.
 Bartenders are on a ration basis.

 At the Conrad Hilton in Chicago, there is no room charge if the group is part of a convention.
-IF the policy changes, the non-convention rates are \$1500, grand ballroom
+IF the policy changes, the non-convention rates are

-\$2000, Continental Ballroom.
+\$1500, grand ballroom \$2000, Continental Ballroom

+\$2400, International Bolllroom.
 However, it is possible that convention groups would be charged less, as they are at the Americana in New York.
-The charge for a wine and cheese reception at the Hilton is \$230 per 100 people; for a cash bar it's \$15 per bar.
+The charge for a wine and cheese reception at the Hilton is \$230 per 100 people; for a cash bar it's \$45 per bar.
 They estimate 5 bars needed for 1000 people, 8-10 bars for \$2000.
 They require, on 2 days' notice, a guarantee of numbers.
 Both receptions would be more expensive during the day than in the evening.